briannichols0702/docs/tutorials/deploying-smart-contract-on-fusenet.md

 description: Steps on deploying a smart contract on Besc through Remix.
 ---

-# Deploying smart contract on Fusenet
+# Deploying smart contract on Besc

 Besc is an EVM compatible network, every tool for Ethereum can be used for the Besc network too.